Home Cruise lines Holland America Line South America Zaandam Buenos Aires Saturday, February 13, 2027

 Recife

-Recife and Olinda interpret the typical coastal area of north-eastern Brazil, one city is located on the hill, the other is at the river delta.
-One city was founded by the Portoguese while the other by the Dutch.
+Recife and Olinda interpret the typical coastal area of northeastern Brazil, a city on a hill, the other on the mouth of a river, one founded by the Portuguese, the other by the Dutch.

-Pernambuco Region Recife, in accordance with the commercial character of its Dutch founders, is an occupied, modern and efficient city.
-Recife is the second largest city in the north-east of Brazil; in the northern zone there are many pleasent green disctricts, surrounded by museums and parks, while in the south there is the modern beach district of BoaViagem.
-Other beaches can be easily reached and there is also the nightlife that people expect from a city of almost 2 milion of Brazilians.
+Recife, in tune with the commercial character of its Dutch founders, is busy, flat, and efficient.
+Modern.
+Recife is the second city in northeastern Brazil; to the north of the center are some pleasant green neighborhoods, dotted with museums and parks, and to the south is the modern beach neighborhood of BoaViagem.
+Other beaches are easily accessible, and there's also the nightlife you'd expect from a city of almost 2 million Brazilians.

 Fortaleza